apache/druid/docs/querying/sql-functions.md

 ## LOOKUP

 Searches for `expr` in a registered [query-time lookup table](lookups.md) named `lookupName` and returns the mapped value.
-If `expr` is null or not contained in the lookup, returns `replaceMissingValueWith` if supplied, otherwise null.
+If `expr` is null or not contained in the lookup, returns `replaceMissingValueWith` if supplied, otherwise returns null.

 * **Syntax:** `LOOKUP(expr, lookupName[, replaceMissingValueWith])`
 * **Function type:** Scalar, string